helenzhou6/Weather-to-wear/README.md

 # Weather-to-wear

 A little web app made in React.
 Service that recommends clothing based on the current weather.
+View it [here](https://weather-to-wear.netlify.com/).

-Made in my spare time in less than a week.
+Made in my spare time over five days.

 ## How to run locally
 You will require registering and getting unique API keys with the [Darksky API](https://darksky.net/dev/) and [Google Geolocation API](https://developers.google.com/maps/documentation/geocoding/intro)..